jaredquinn/meshtastic-bridge/README.md

 The script now also logs all TEXT\_MESSAGE\_APP payloads processed on local to messages.txt.

 Channel number logging appears to be based on the sender's channel not the locally matched channel.
 This is an API issue.

+### APRS

+Node positions can be exported to APRS via APRS-IS.
+Please see plugins/aprs.py for environment variables required.

 # Get Started